actionhero/actionhero/site/source/includes/docs/ops/production_notes.md

 ## Number of workers

-When choosing the number of workers (`--workers=n`) for your actionhero cluster, choose at least 1 less than the number of CPUs available.
+When choosing the number of workers (`--workers=n`) for your ActionHero cluster, choose at least 1 less than the number of CPUs available.
 If you have a "burstable" architecture (like a Joyent smart machine), opt for the highest number of 'consistent' CPUs you can have, meaning a number of CPUs that you will always have available to you.

 You never want more workers than you can run at a time, or else you will actually be slowing down the execution of all processes.